 · Slash burns must be registered with the local ODF office at least 7 days prior to burning and burning accomplishments after 7 days.

 The Northeast Oregon District of the Oregon Department of Forestry would like to thank all of our landowners, forest operators and the public for their efforts in fire prevention, detection and suppression activities this season.
-In 2016, Northeast Oregon District had 38 fires that burned a total of 871 acres; this is well below the 10-year average of 7,500 +/- acres.
-14 of the fires were lightning caused; the lowest number since 1960 for the Northeast Oregon District.
+In 2017, Northeast Oregon District experienced a lower number of fire starts and acres burned than the 10-year average.

 For further information, call your local ODF office:

 Pendleton Unit (541)276-3491

 To report a fire, call the Blue Mountain Interagency Dispatch Center at (541)963-7171, or dial 9-1-1.